 I purchased a 50" Sharp Roku Smart TV in the fall of 2015 from Best Buy.
 Yesterday I noticed that the top half of the TV screen was getting darker.
 Today the TV completely died and now it won't turn on.
 This TV is just over a year old, not even two and the screen already went out!
 What kinda craziness is this?
 Due to this experience, I will never purchase another Sharp product in my life.

-Sharp TVs Company Profile
+Sharp TVs Company Information

 - Company Name: